-Greywater can be used to supplement your farm’s water supply.
-In the home, it can be used for laundry and toilet flushing.
-Outside of the home, greywater can be used to water garden plants (but not vegetables), wash machinery and vehicles, and keep dust down around the house.
+In the home, greywater can be used for laundry and toilet flushing.
+Outside of the home, greywater can be used to water lawns and garden plants (but not vegetables), and keep dust down around the house, sheds and yards.

 Things to consider

-Unless you have a proper treatment facility you should not store greywater.
+Unless you have a proper treatment facility you should not store greywater (over 24 hours).

-Two benefits of using greywater include the reduced need for freshwater and the reduction in the amount of wastewater entering sewers.
+Two key benefits of using greywater include the reduced need for freshwater and the reduction in the amount of wastewater entering septic systems and sewers.

 More information: